Fast inverse square root: Motivation

-The inverse square root of a floating point number is used in calculating a normalized vector.
-Programs can use normalized vectors to determine angles of incidence and reflection.
+The inverse square root of a floating point number is used in digital signal processing to normalize a vector, scaling it to length 1 to produce a unit vector.
+For example, computer graphics programs use inverse square roots to compute angles of incidence and reflection for lighting and shading.
 3D graphics programs must perform millions of these calculations every second to simulate lighting.
 When the code was developed in the early 1990s, most floating point processing power lagged the speed of integer processing.
 This was troublesome for 3D graphics programs before the advent of specialized hardware to handle transform and lighting.
+Computation of square roots usually depends upon many division operations, which for floating point numbers are computationally expensive.
+The fast inverse square generates a good approximation with only one division step.